excid-io/staas-cli/README.md

 usage: staas-cli.py [-h] [-v] {sign-image,sign-blob,attest-image} ...

-Sign an artifact using STaaS (https://staas.excid.io) A path to an artifact is provided, and its digest is sent to STaaS.
+Sign container images and artifacts using STaaS (https://staas.excid.io).
+A path to an artifact is provided, and its digest is sent to STaaS.
 STaaS then returns the signature in a bundle.
+For container images, signatures and attestations can be attached to the image on the OCI registry.

 positional arguments:
   {sign-image,sign-blob,attest-image}